-- fossil fuels for transport and construction only - solar / wind for building functions and scientific equipment (operational) - other (under evaluation)
+- fossil fuels for transport and construction only - solar / wind for construction, one wind turbine is operational during the construction and solar PV panels are used to generate electricity - solar / wind for building functions and scientific equipment (operational)

 The facilities are designed to minimise use of fossil fuels and to maximise the use of renewable energy where practical.
 The station has been designed to have a minimum environmental impact during construction, operation and decommissioning.